-- 1. Quote the section number, part A1 or A2 or B, then paragraph and sub-paragraph number as shown in EPR part 2 of schedule 1, schedule 13 and 14 for Local Authority regulated activities, or schedule 25/25B for Medium Combustion Plant or Specified Generators. - 2.
-Use the description from the relevant schedule of the regulations.
-Include any extra detail that you think would help to accurately describe what you want to do. - 3.
-By 'capacity', we mean: - the total incineration capacity (tonnes every hour) for waste incinerators - the total landfill capacity (cubic metres) for landfills - the total capacity (cubic metres) for the recovery of hazardous waste on land - the total treatment capacity (tonnes each day) for waste treatment operations - the total storage capacity (tonnes) for waste storage operations - the processing and production capacity for manufacturing operations, or - the thermal input capacity for combustion activities

-Fill each listed activity as a separate line and give an accurate description of any other activities associated with your schedule 1 activities.
-You cannot have Directly Associated Activities (DAAs) as part of a mobile plant application.
-If the DAA is a Medium Combustion Plant or Specified Generator (MCP/SG) please fill in the table in appendix 1 question 13.

-By 'total storage capacity', we mean the maximum amount of waste, in tonnes, you store on the site at any one time.
+- 1 Quote the section number, part A1 or A2 or B, then paragraph and sub-paragraph number as shown in either part 2 of schedule 1, schedule 13 and 14 for Local Authority regulated activities or schedule 25 for MCP to the regulations. - 2 Use the description from the relevant schedule of the regulations.
+Include any extra detail that you think would help to accurately describe what you want to do. - 3 By 'capacity', we mean: - the total incineration capacity (tonnes every hour) for waste incinerators - the total landfill capacity (cubic metres) for landfills - the total treatment capacity (tonnes each day) for waste treatment operations - the total storage capacity (tonnes) for waste storage operations - the processing and production capacity for manufacturing operations, or - the thermal input capacity for combustion activities - 4 Fill this in as a separate line and give an accurate description of any other activities associated with your schedule 1 activities.
+You cannot have DAAs as part of a mobile plant application.
+If the DAA is a Medium Combustion Plant or Specified Generator (MCP/SG) please fill in the table in Appendix 1 question 13. - 5 By 'total storage capacity', we mean the maximum amount of waste, in tonnes, you store on the site at any one time.